Freiling87/CCU/CCU/Scratchpad.md

   - Gives credit to author
   - Helps identify gamebreaking chunks, allowing you to not use the chunk pack or notify their author.

-#	T	Promo Campaign

-##		T	Theme
-- Donny & Smamuel sitting next to each other in front of a glass wall, commenting on what's going on beyond it (in the screen)

-##		T	Level 1 - Home Base
-- Two dudes on computers, talking about their SOR campaigns
-  - DUMBASS DONNY plays without mods, we'll see his campaign first, also he is dumb
-  - SMART SMAMUEL plays with mods, and is cool and good and handsome
-- Smamuel: Hey so a bunch of your shit doesn't work man, you need mods.
-I put notes in your chunks if you wanna check it out.
-- Donny: Duhhhh, I'm dumb.
-What's a mod?
-##		T	Level 2 - Dumbass Donny's level
-- Chunk 1
-  - A custom Vampire not sucking blood
-  - A custom Cannibal not eating a corpse
-  - A custom pickpocket not picking pockets
-  - A custom Firefighter not fighting fires
-##		T	Level 3 - Smart Smamuel's level
--

 #	T	Promo Campaign - Shadowrun
+##		T	Player Character
+"The Fixer," an old man who's not quite as tough as he used to be.
+But he has a lot of connections in the criminal world and knows how to put together a team.
+So this will direct the player to use a hiring-based playstyle.
 ##		T	Home base
-In between each mission, a small hive city neighborhood with all the things a mercenary would need.
+In between each mission, a small hive city neighborhood with all the things you would need.
 ###			T	The Bar
 Where the mercenaries hang out.
 All Talk interactions should tell you a bit about them.
 Ensure that Buying a Round will affect all hires.
 Feel free to use multiple copies of the same merc, since their appearances will vary!
 B) Give them a "Permanent hire" trait
 ####			T	The Fence
 He'll buy your shit from you.
 This should be a *rare* opportunity to sell stuff.
 ####			T	The Bartender
 Maybe something clever to say.
 Maybe not.
 ####			√	The Mercs
 ###			T	Doc's
 ##		T	Mission Format

 #	CT	Traits
 ##		H	Agent Group